Who Is Eligible To Join the PFAS WATER PROVIDER Settlement?

 Timeline and Benefits of Joining:

 Choosing to opt into this settlement does not prevent a municipality from sourcing funds elsewhere, such as federal funding or any potential recovery achieved by their State’s Attorney General’s Office through their natural resources claim.
 The effort required on the part of municipalities has been made as straightforward and hassle-free as possible.
 Initially, all that’s asked for is the most recent test results and some additional data, to be provided within a span of 90 days post the complaint filing.
-Anticipated fund disbursement will see 67% of treatment infrastructure funds released in July 2024, while the remaining amount will be dispatched by April 2025.
+Anticipated fund disbursement will see 67% of treatment infrastructure funds released by Dupont and 3M in July 2024, while the remaining amount will be dispatched by April 2025.
 Furthermore, operations and maintenance funds are set to be distributed annually from 2025 to 2033.